DiscreteMaths/DM04-Functions/FinancialAssets-ConorRyan.md

 1. Zero coupon bond
 2. Coupon bonds

+For a zero-coupon bond, this is the only payment.
 For a coupon bond, the bearer is paid coupons of a fixed amount, usually semi-annually, up to maturity.